kaimingchua/guard-scoreboard/README.md

 # 🎯 Guard Scoreboard App!

 A responsive, animated, and mobile-optimized scoreboard for 3–4 players.
-Tailored for pool games like SG Guard or other cue sports.
+Tailored for Singapore Guard games.

-Built with **Tailwind CSS**, **HTML**, and **vanilla JavaScript** — no build tools or frameworks required.

 ---